 Andrew Miller MP, Ellesmere Port and Neston, who is also Chair of the House of Commons Science and Technology Select Committee added: “Thornton has the potential to be a world-class chemical innovation centre in the high-tech engineering sectors.
 This is a model that transcends party politics, and the partnership between industry, trade bodies and the University will ensure that the site delivers its true potential.”

 The University’s occupancy will be phased over the next 18 months, as Shell continues to hand over the site, which includes purpose-built laboratories, petrochemical fuel analysis facilities, workshops, engine testing cells and offices, together with a gym and sports pitches and a restaurant.

 The Faculty of Engineering and Technology

-The Shell Technology Campus will be designed specifically to take forward the Government’s stated aims of addressing national skills shortages in the science and technology markets.
+The Thornton site will be designed specifically to take forward the Government’s stated aims of addressing national skills shortages in the science and technology markets.

 The University has one of the best track records in the region in terms of graduate employability, and preparing students for ‘careers of service’ is in accordance with its mission.

 Thornton will appeal to anyone wishing to study engineering locally, with future employment or career development in the region’s manufacturing industries in mind.